 Sponsor A Pupil

-1. You can sponsor a pupil to attend Moita Secondary Boys Boarding School, or Kipok Secondary Girls Boarding School.
-If you sponsor a pupil to attend one of these schools, not only will you be providing them with their four years of secondary education, but you will also be providing them with accommodation, food, books, paper, writing equipment, a mathematical set, a dictionary, full school uniform and footwear every two years, sports kit, casual clothes, a metal security box, a mattress, blanket & bedsheets, a mosquito net,
+- You can sponsor a student to study A’ Levels for two years at a high school (these are students who have achieved the necessary pass marks in their final examinations at secondary school).
+If you sponsor a student to attend one of these schools, not only will you be providing them with their two years of further education, but you will also be providing them with accommodation, food, transport costs, text books, paper, writing equipment, scientific calculator, subject specific equipment, personal clothing and uniform, footwear, sports kit, a metal security box, a mattress, blanket & bedsheets, a mosquito net,

 - The cost to fund a student through two years of further education is £320 a year (£640 for the full two years) – equating to £6.14 for each week of the year – two pints of beer or a decent bottle of wine each week!